 Download and print out the Sock Raccoon Template on a letter-size cardstock.
 Cut out the paper templates from the cardstock.

+Gather the materials and tools needed to sew the sock raccoon.
 Remove the elastic bands at the cuff edge of the socks.

 Turn the sock inside out, flatten and lay the sock as shown in the picture, align the stripes pattern so that they are lined up in both top and bottom layers.
 Pin.